tez-capital/docs.tez.capital_content/en/tezpay/tutorials/how-to-pay.md

 ### Using TezPay: Step 1 - Generating a payout Table

-Generating a payout table is a took that is useful for Public Bakers because it allows the baker to see the incoming rewards from baking (both block rewards & fees from delegates), review payout per delegator from their stake, and other data (see below).
+Generating a payout table is a tool that is useful for Public Bakers because it allows the baker to see the incoming rewards from baking (both block rewards & fees from delegates), review payout per delegator from their stake, and other data (see below).